qhan1028/Mesh-Flow-Video-Stabilization/README.md

 # Mesh Flow Video Stabilization

-This repository is forked from [sudheerachary/Mesh-Flow-Video-Stabilization](https://github.com/sudheerachary/Mesh-Flow-Video-Stabilization), and the main contribution of this repository is improvement of motion propagation and mesh warping.
+This repository is forked from [sudheerachary/Mesh-Flow-Video-Stabilization](https://github.com/sudheerachary/Mesh-Flow-Video-Stabilization), and the main contribution of this repository is the improvement of motion propagation and mesh warping.
 Check this [link](https://github.com/sudheerachary/Mesh-Flow-Video-Stabilization/blob/master/README.md) to see the original readme.

 ## Requirements